 Third Rock's professional staff has prepared and coordinated all levels of NEPA documentation, including EIS documents for complicated and controversial projects.
 Our specialists - engineers, biologists, ecologists, environmental scientists, economists, and technical writers - have extensive experience in preparing NEPA documents and the supporting baseline studies.
 We recognize that NEPA is an on-going process that begins in the early planning stages of a project, extends through initial and final design phases, and requires continuous reevaluation.
 Third Rock works directly with design engineers throughout the project development process to minimize project impacts and maintain up-to-date NEPA documentation.

 In addition to preparing NEPA documents, Third Rock environmental scientists and engineers prepare baseline studies and other supporting documentation to facilitate the assessment of impacts upon both natural and human environments.
-We have extensive experience in conducting both the field work and data analysis necessary to assess impacts to water quality and threatened and endangered species, underground storage tanks/hazardous materials, air quality, traffic noise, and the human environment (socioeconomics , Environmental Justice, and Section 4(f).)
+We have extensive experience in conducting both the field work and data analysis necessary to assess impacts to water quality, threatened and endangered species, underground storage tanks/hazardous materials, air quality, traffic noise, and the human environment (socioeconomics , Environmental Justice, and Section 4(f).)

 AIR QUALITY ANALYSIS

-Third Rock's professional engineers and environmental scientists routinely conduct analyses in accordance with the USEPA National Ambient Air Quality Standards (NAAQS) and state conformity requirements.
+Third Rock's engineers and environmental scientists routinely conduct analyses in accordance with the USEPA National Ambient Air Quality Standards (NAAQS) and state conformity requirements.
 We have the requisite expertise to conduct air quality analyses in an efficient and accurate manner.
 Our staff has experience in predicting and quantifying carbon monoxide impacts from mobile sources using quantitative modeling analyses.
 We are also experienced with qualitative assessment of particulate matter (PM2.5) Mobile Source Air Toxics (MSATs), and other air pollutants.
 Our professionals work closely with transportation design engineers to assure that air quality impacts are accurately predicted.

 TRAFFIC NOISE ANALYSIS

 Third Rock's environmental engineers and environmental scientists conduct traffic noise assessments in accordance with the Federal Highway Administration's (FHWA's) current highway traffic noise policy.
 Third Rock staff is also familiar with the specific regulations of various state agencies and their requirements to perform traffic noise assessments.
-These assessments begin with field reconnaissance of the project area to identify noise sensitive receivers.
-Our staff uses an acoustically calibrated sound level meter to measure existing noise for representative receivers, including residences or other sensitive receptors such as schools or community facilities located near the proposed roadway.
+These assessments begin with field reconnaissance of the project area to identify locations for noise sensitive receivers.
+Then our staff uses an acoustically calibrated sound level meter to measure existing noise for representative receivers, including residences or other sensitive receptors such as schools or community facilities located near the proposed roadway.
 We then use these field measurements, along with traffic data, roadway plans, and the current FHWA Traffic Noise Model (TNM) software program to validate the noise reading and predict future traffic noise levels.

 The prediction of future traffic noise levels determine if there are any traffic noise impacts.
 If the analysis identifies traffic noise impacts, Third Rock can determine feasible mitigation measures in coordination with the design engineer.
-Mitigation may include a roadway design change such as a shift in the centerline or change in the vertical alignment, which would avoid or minimize impacts.
+Mitigation may include a roadway design change such as a shift in the centerline or a change in the vertical alignment, which would avoid or minimize impacts.
 When other mitigation measures are not feasible, a noise barrier analysis is performed.
-With the use of TNM, Third Rock can determine whether a barrier is feasible, by evaluating whether noise can be abated to design goal levels at impacted residences, or reasonable, by analyzing the cost of the noise wall versus the number of residences benefited.
+With the use of TNM, Third Rock can determine if a barrier is feasible, by evaluating whether noise can be abated to design goal levels at impacted residences, or reasonable, by analyzing the cost of the noise wall versus the number of residences benefited.
 Third Rock can model multiple barriers to effectively evaluate all scenarios and develop the most cost-effective design that is acceptable to the community.

 SOCIOECONOMIC - COMMUNITY IMPACT ANALYSIS